Products, News, & Updates

 Canva recently released two interesting AI-powered design tools for digital creators.
 These tools are designed to allow designers and marketers to quickly create digital graphics.
 In this post we’ll take a brief look at both of the new Canva tools, explain how they work, and point out their pros and cons.

 WiFi woes?
-An LTE modem may be the answer!
+LTE may be the answer!

 One of the best things about XOGO digital signage is the fact that users can log into XOGO Manager and control their screens from anywhere in the world.
 Since your player devices are Internet-connected, they will automatically receive and play the content that you send them via the manager app.
 But what happens if your players have connectivity issues?
 This is where LTE modems come into play.